 How To Handle Angry Customers in a Call Center + Examples

-Angry customers are a common occurrence in call centers.
+Angry customers are a common occurrence in call centers, and managing these interactions effectively is crucial to minimizing call center stress.
 How you handle those customers can make or break your day.

 This article will outline how to prevent angry customer phone calls, remain calm and positive when dealing with them, and how to find pain points.
 We will also provide examples of how to handle these situations effectively.